rmannibucau/batchee/README.md

   Available parameters:

-    baseUrl
+    clientConfiguration
-      when executed remotely the base url
+      when executed remotely the client configuration

     executionId
       the executionId to abandon.